ketjandr/runQLCxC/README.md

 This is a repository for the CxC hackathon.

 ## What the repository has:
-- An interactive dashboard that gives graphs and insights about the data (based on hackathon prompts)
+- An interactive dashboard that gives graphs and insights about the data based on hackathon prompts : follow the instructions below to use it.
-- Code used to clean, preprocess, and analyze the actual data
+- Code used to clean, preprocess, and analyze the actual data (in the Analysis Files folder)
-- A report that explains the project
+- A report that explains the project (the only .pdf file in the project ^^)

 ## How to run the project (dashboard):
 - Clone the repository, and do into the cloned directory